Orange-OpenSource/octant/doc/source/user/index.rst

 **--theory** *path*
     Path to a Datalog program.
 This option can be used multiple times **--query** *datalog-expression*
     Text of a single query.
 This option can be used multiple times.
 **--time**
     Triggers the printing of timing information.
+**--pretty**
+    Pretty prints the result (using tables).

 --------------------
 The Datalog Language